Choosing the Right Italian Visa

 • Two identical passport photographs (35x45m, coloured, clear, taken within the last six months.
 Your face must take up 70-80% of the picture).

-• Civil status documents like your birth and marriage certificates.
+• Civil status documents like your birth certificate and marriage certificate.

 • Copies of your previous visas.